barak/ciml/labs/lab3-Evaluation-and-Significance/README.md

 B) Does a high threshold lead to high precision and low recall or high recall and low precision?
 What about a low threshold?

+1 - 1 = TP
+1 - 0 = FN
+0 - 1 = FP
+0 - 0 = TN

+Precision = TP / TP + FP
+Recall = TP / TP + FN

+High Threshold
+a high threshold lead to high precision and low recall because the number of False Positives will decrease and False Negatives(number of 1s cl) will increase.

+Low Threshold
+A low threshold will lead to a lot of False positives so my precision will drop.
+Recall goes higher as the number of false negatives will decrease.

 Sometimes you care about high precision systems.
 For instance, I might say "if I require a precision of at least 0.75, how high of a recall